 Uluru probably drew you to Australia’s Red Centre, but Kings Canyon Rim Walk will give you an unforgettable 360-degree panoramic view over the landscape.
 The red sandstone walls soar 100 m above Kings Creek to create a manageable family-friendly half-day hike with striking views.
-Kings Canyon is located in Watarkka National Park.
+Kings Canyon is in Watarkka National Park.
 We visited as part of our Explorers Way road trip, but it is also easy to combine with a visit to Uluru.

 Hiking Kings Canyon in Australia’s Watarrka National Park